xapi-project/xen-api/doc/content/xapi/internals/certificates.md

   certificate.
 * See below for xapi-stunnel-ca-bundle for additional certificates that can be added to a pool in support of a user-supplied host certificate.
+* `xe reset-server-certificate` creates a new self-signed certificate.

 ### `xapi-pool-tls.pem`